joakimkistowski/amd-disable-c6/README.md

 ## Installation

-RPM-based repositories for the service are [available to be used for dnf/yum/zypper](https://software.opensuse.org//download.html?project=home%3Ajkist&package=amd_disable_c6).
+RPM-based repositories for the service are [available to be used for dnf/yum/zypper](https://software.opensuse.org//download.html?project=home%3Ajkist&package=amd-disable-c6).
 *Note:* You will have to enable and start the service after installation using:
 ```bash
 $ sudo systemctl enable amd_disable_c6.service
 $ sudo systemctl start amd_disable_c6.service
 ```

-Supported Distributions at the moment: CentOS 7, Fedora 29, Mageia 6 and Cauldron, openSUSE Tumbleweed, openSUSE Leap 15 and 42.3, RHEL 7, SLE 15
+Supported Distributions at the moment: CentOS 7, Fedora 29 and Rawhide, Mageia Cauldron, openSUSE Tumbleweed, openSUSE Leap 15 and 42.3, RHEL 7, SLE 15